Quick Start¶

 Install dependencies |

-pnpm infra:up |
+OAH_DEPLOY_ROOT=/absolute/path/to/oah-deploy-root pnpm storage:sync |

-pnpm infra:down |
+pnpm local:down |

-pnpm dev:server -- --config ./server.example.yaml |
+pnpm exec tsx --tsconfig ./apps/server/tsconfig.json ./apps/server/src/index.ts -- --api-only --config ./server.example.yaml |

-pnpm dev:server -- --api-only --config ./server.example.yaml |
+pnpm exec tsx --tsconfig ./apps/controller/tsconfig.json ./apps/controller/src/index.ts -- --config ./server.example.yaml |

-Start API only |
+Start oah-controller only |

-pnpm dev:worker -- --config ./server.example.yaml |
+pnpm exec tsx --tsconfig ./apps/server/tsconfig.json ./apps/server/src/worker.ts -- --config ./server.example.yaml |

-Start standalone worker |
+Start a standalone worker (typically inside oah-sandbox) |

 pnpm dev:web |